DeepLearnI/demo-project/TUTORIAL.md

 ### Set up pre-baked web app

-Go to the provided WebApp URL.  <TODO this needs better>
+Go to the provided WebApp URL.
 For the Model Name, please use the IP address given in the Slack message.
 Now try getting generated text from your served model!